Cyril-Grelier/gc_wvcp_cp/src/README.md

 The primal model exposes the following variables:

 - the color of each vertex
-- the number of opened colors (colors including at least one vertex)
+- the vertices of each color
 - the weight of each color
 - the dominant vertex of each color (the heaviest vertex of the color with smallest id)
+- the number of opened colors (colors including at least one vertex)
 - the score of the coloring

 The following options set the search and restart strategies